Thomas Christensen

-Thompson joined the Toreros from Adrian College, where he was tasked with founding the Bulldogs' program from scratch and oversaw the design and construction of the teams' $4 million boathouse.
+Thompson first joined the Toreros from Adrian College, where he was tasked with founding the Bulldogs' program from scratch and oversaw the design and construction of the teams' $4 million boathouse.

 A rising star in the college rowing world, Thompson led the Bulldogs from 2017-2021, and managed all aspects of the program.
-His final season coaching the Bulldogs saw the program take four boats to the Mid-Atlantic Rowing Conference (MARC) championship and win all four events in addition to winning the Men's Points Trophy.
+His final season coaching the Bulldogs saw the program take four boats to the Mid-Atlantic Rowing Conference (MARC) championship and win all four events, in addition to winning the Men's Points Trophy.
 Thompson was voted the 2021 MARC Men's Coach of the Year for his efforts.

 Prior to Adrian College, Thompson was an assistant founder and served as an assistant coach at the University of Missouri's Kansas City Rowing Club in Kansas City (2016-2017), as well as the co-founder and head coach for the men's & women's juniors program at the Kansas City Boat Club (2015-2017).